 Method #6: Commercial Real Estate Company Shares

 There are many corporations who specialize in commercial real estate.
 Some companies may be developers who concentrate on building projects from the ground up, some may focus on purchasing/managing existing properties, and others may be indirectly connected to the commercial real estate industry like materials suppliers or lenders.
+Individuals can purchase shares in these publicly traded companies and gain exposure to the commercial real estate market in the process.

 The benefit of this approach is that investors can gain exposure to this asset class without actually having to purchase property.
 In addition, publicly traded shares are liquid and the transaction costs are low.